 The Records Access Officer must furnish a copy or permit inspection of public records within ten business days as long as:

 If the Records Access Officer is unable to provide a full response to your request within the ten business days he or she must respond to your request and include the following information:

 *Responses will be delivered by email if an email has been provided otherwise; the response will be delivered by first-class mail.

-For 2019, there are two scheduled elections.
-Tuesday, September 17 is the Local Preliminary Election* and Tuesday, November 5 is the Local Regular Election.
+There are two (2) remaining scheduled elections for 2020.
+Saturday, September 26th is the Local Special Election, and Tuesday, November 3rd is the State General Election.